seymausta/case-study-2048-game/README.md

 # Migros One DevOps Case Study - 2048 Game

-This project demonstrates deploying the classic 2048 game using Docker and Kubernetes (KIND + Ingress).
+This project demonstrates deploying the classic 2048 game using Docker and Kubernetes.

 Docker Image: